b-m-f/gotede/README.md

 Your instance will be available at `http://localhost:$PORT` where `$PORT` is the one you specified during the questions.

-Finish the setup and activate your theme as usual.
+Finish the setup, start the development server as explained below and activate your theme.

-$SCREENSHOT

-Now everything is set up to develop the theme.
+Now everything is set up.
+Happy coding.

 ## Developing the theme